-Upon admission to the program, undergraduate students may register for up to 6 hours of graduate level coursework per semester during their senior year, with the approval of the Director of MCHS and the course instructor for each course.
+Upon admission to the pathway, undergraduate students may register for up to 6 hours of graduate level coursework per semester during their senior year, with the approval of the Director of MCHS and the course instructor for each course.
 Undergraduate seniors enrolled in courses for graduate credit may not carry a semester load of more than fifteen credit hours.

 Senior Year, Fall: ARH 5799 (MCHS), ARH 5797 (Museum Basics), plus up to 9 hours of remaining BA requirements.